LDH Consulting Services helps libraries and vendors navigate the intersection of library data and privacy.

 Yoose, Becky, and Stephen Halsey (2016 April 7).
 “De-identifying patron data to balance privacy and insight.”
 Public Library Association.
 Denver, CO.
 Accessible at http://2016.placonference.org/program/de-identifying-patron-data-to-balance-privacy-and-insight/.

-For the entire backstory, feel free to browse Becky’s full CV.
+For the entire backstory, feel free to browse Becky’s full CV on her personal website.

 Executive Assistant, Keeper of Secrets